← Back to the course

 Vision + Embed (the gemini package):

-• Vision(ctx, imageBytes, mime) -> DescriptorgenerateContent with responseMimeType:"application/json" and a responseSchema whose category is an enum of the catalog’s known categories.
+• Vision(ctx, imageBytes, mime) -> DescriptorgenerateContent with responseMimeType:"application/json" and a responseSchema whose category is an enum of the catalog’s known categories (the one set defined in §4 “Known categories”).

 • Embed(ctx, text) -> float[D] — embeds, then L2-normalizes when D < 3072 (see §4).